How to use Arena

 How can I upload and validate a custom environment?

-Note: If your environment is more complex than a single file, you can upload a folder containing nested folders and scripts.
+If your environment is more complex than a single file, you can upload a folder containing nested folders and scripts.
 At the highest level within the directory, a requirements.txt file should be included to specify dependencies, and a config.yaml file should also be included within a configs directory to outline any arguments that the environment will require.

-If you want to make changes after uploading your file/s, you can select any file to bring up the code.
-Once you have made changes, click on the (x) icon at the top right hand corner of the code box to save the changes.
+If you want to make changes after uploading your file(s), you can select any file to bring up the code.
+Once you have made changes, click the Validate button to run the validation checks against the entire environment.
+If you would like to save your changes, simply click Save.

 Once the environment has been successfully validated, you can select it as an environment in the Environment section of the training workflow (follow the "How do I train an agent?"
 FAQ which explains walks through the training workflow).
 When you navigate to this section you can locate your custom environment by searching for it or looking through the Environments table.